DROP PROCEDURE — remove a procedure

 Do not throw an error if the procedure does not exist.
 A notice is issued in this case.

 The name (optionally schema-qualified) of an existing procedure.
-If no argument list is specified, the name must be unique in its schema.

 The mode of an argument: